I’ve heard the joke, “I’d like to go to Bora Bora, but then I’d be too Poora Poora” more times than I can count.

 The cash register starts it’s cha-ching before you even step foot on Bora Bora.
 Simply getting to Bora Bora squeezes the wallet.

 So before you even get stars in your eyes for an underwater bungalow, begin your budgeting at the airport.

 You can’t swim to Bora Bora and you can’t sail to Bora Bora (unless you’re on a cruise).
+How to get to Bora Bora?
 The only way to reach Bora Bora is by plane.
 First you must fly to Tahiti.
 Then, to Bora Bora.
 It’s similar distance as a trip from Detroit to Chicago, about a one-hour flight.
-While your international airfare varies based on your departure, the airfare from Tahiti to Bora Bora is always the same, with prices fluctuating only by season.
+While your international airfare varies based on your departure location, the airfare from Tahiti to Bora Bora is always the same, with prices fluctuating only by season.